QTNM/QTNMSim/README.md

 material, for instance a Tritium gas atom.

 The ntuple 'Signal' stores all the trajectory data, produced by the primary electron or any daughter as it is transported.
-That data is contains event ID, track ID the majority of data consists of time points in nanoseconds and anntenna response points in Volt, with an antenna ID vector labelling each time, volt point in time-order.
-Added in the latest update are the starter conditions, i.e. the location components in millimetre, pitch angle, i.e. emission angle with respect to the z-axis, and the initial kinetic energy of the primary particle from the beginning of the event.
+That data contains event ID and track ID, and the majority of data consists of time points in nanoseconds and anntenna response points in Volt, with an antenna ID vector labelling each (time, volt) point in time-order.
+Added in the latest update are the trajectory starter conditions, i.e. the primary position components in millimetre, pitch angle, i.e. emission angle with respect to the z-axis, and the initial kinetic energy of the primary particle from the beginning of the trajectory.